GoogleCloudPlatform/cluster-toolkit/modules/README.md

 The order of precedence that `ghpc` uses in determining when to infer a setting value is in the following priority order:

-1. Explicitly set in the blueprint by the user
+1. Explicitly set in the blueprint using the `settings` field
 1. Output from a used module, taken in the order provided in the `use` list
 1. Deployment variable (`vars`) of the same name
 1. Default value for the setting